bsmitty815/social-page-db/README.md

 3. Copy the SSH link
 4. Open up your terminal on your computer
 5. Type `git clone` plus the ssh link you copied and press enter
-6. type `cd trading-card-collection-db and press enter
+6. type `cd social-page-db and press enter
 7. Type `code .` to open up your Visual Studio

 # Running The Server